Vaginal Swelling During Pregnancy

-When you are pregnant, you will experience different emotions.
-One moment you will be excited and the other moment, you will be nervous.
-As your pregnancy progresses, you simply cannot wait for your little bundle of joy to come out.
-However, sometimes, certain health issues during pregnancy can ruin your mood.
-Morning sickness, nausea, and back pain is common during pregnancy, but do you know what vaginal swelling is and how it can affect your pregnancy?
-Vaginal swelling during pregnancy can actually make you extremely uncomfortable.
-Here in the following article, we shall talk all about vaginal swelling during pregnancy, its various causes, symptoms, and shall also discuss different ways of treating it.
+As your pregnancy progresses, you simply cannot wait for your little bundle of joy to come into the world.
+However, certain health issues can ruin your happiness.
+Morning sickness, nausea, and back pain are common during pregnancy, and so is vaginal swelling.
+Vaginal swelling is a condition that can make you extremely uncomfortable.
+In this article, we talk about vaginal swelling during pregnancy, its causes, symptoms, and different ways of treating it.

-Here are some reasons that may cause vaginal swelling during pregnancy:
+Here are some reasons why vaginal swelling can occur during pregnancy:

 1. Increased Blood Flow

 During pregnancy, blood flow around the pelvic region increases to support the growing fetus.
 The increase in blood flow may cause swelling of the vagina.

 Vaginal swelling could also be a result of improper hygiene.
 If you’re negligent about your vagina, it may become the breeding ground for microbes and result in swelling and inflammation.